chrisvogt/php-menu-grab-and-convert/README.md

 [![License: MIT](http://img.shields.io/badge/license-MIT-70a1fb.svg?style=flat)](https://github.com/chrisvogt/php-menu-grab-and-convert/blob/master/LICENSE)
 [![Twitter: @c1v0](http://img.shields.io/badge/contact-%40c1v0-70a1fb.svg?style=flat)](https://twitter.com/c1v0)

-A library that makes it easy to clone and render another site's navigation menu targeted by url and menu element.
+A library that makes it easy to clone, convert, and render another site's navigation menu.
 Uses [sunra/php-simple-html-dom-parser/](https://github.com/sunra/php-simple-html-dom-parser), an adaptation of the [PHP Simple HTML DOM Parser](http://simplehtmldom.sourceforge.net/).

 This project was born as a quick, simple solution to replicate a navigation menu on a top-level domain to a set of static pages underneath, each of which may be in a different style or front-end framework yet need to contain the same menu items and hyperlinks.